Simple tech messaging secret: The tech can wait

 You may think it has to do with simplifying or dumbing down your technology.
 But that won’t help either.
 Because people don’t need to understand your technology to want to buy it.
 They need to understand how you can solve a worthwhile problem and help them change for the better.

-The easiest way to explain your product is to connect the dots between the problem it solves for a customer and their bigger aspirations.
+The easiest way to explain your product is simple tech messaging.
+Connect the dots between the problem it solves for a customer and their bigger aspirations.

 That’s all your customer needs to understand at first.
 The technology can wait.